feryjfgkuyfgewjfgew/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+Import the numpy module to use the built-in functions for calculation.

 ### Step 2:
+Prepare the lists from the given matrix and assign in np.array()

 ### Step 3:

+Using the np.linalg.inv(), we can find the inverse of the given matrix.

 ### Step 4:

+End the program.

 ## Program:
 ```